OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/style_guides/screencast/script.md

 Example: When deciding on a function name you can fully focus on content, not on whether you want to use CamelCase or lowercase_with_underscores for it

-## Why styleguides should be automated
+## Why style guides should be automated

 Tell them about the times where we spent days on formatting code!

 Mention that it is still a good idea to learn how to write roughly compliant code yourself.

-## How to automate styleguides
+## How to automate style guides

 Pre-commit hooks are the only way to do it consistently in large projects

-Linters can be a good help to learn about styleguides in the beginning
+Linters can be a good help to learn about style guides in the beginning